 Starting a young horse

 Maintaining and improving an older horses suppleness

-Teaching the horse a more detailed language required for ridden work
+Teaching the horse a more detailed language of the aids required for ridden work

 Training small ponies without needing to ride

 Variety within the training